SuperDARN/DDWG/README.md

 1. meetings/ - A directory containing meeting agendas, minutes, reports and presentations
 1. utils/ - A directory containing utility programs
 1. inventory/ - A directory containing a listing of files archived on optical media
+1. reports/ - A directory containing both workshop reports and quarterly reports to PIs